abdotaouala/qutaBot/README.md

 [Mounir AABADA](https://github.com/mounirABD/)

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/abdotaouala/qutaBot/blob/master/LICENSE.md) file for details

+## Acknowledgments
+<li>Hat tip to anyone who's code was used</li>